 The Rose Payne Award was established in 1984 to honor a great scientist and to recognize her long-standing contributions to the field of immunogenetics and her support in the development of the society.

-The Science and Technology Initiatives Committee better known as STIC will award three individuals for the Early Career Investigator, the Innovation Scholarship and the Michael Schmiederer Research Science Award
+The Science and Technology Initiatives Committee better known as STIC will award two individuals for the Early Career Investigator and the Michael Schmiederer Research Science Award

 Speaker: James Mathew, PhD – Northwestern University